numba/numba/docs/source/proposals/integer-typing.rst

 Semantics
 ---------

-With this proposal, the semantics become much clearer.
+With this proposal, the semantics become clearer.
 Regardless of whether the arguments and constants of a function were explicitly typed or not, the results of various expressions at any point in the function have easily predictable types.

-When using built-in Python ``int``, the user gets acceptable magnitude (32 or 64 bits depending on the system's bitness).
-If they want a custom bitwidth, they can ask for it using the appropriate scalar type and it will be kept accross most operations.
+When using built-in Python ``int``, the user gets acceptable magnitude (32 or 64 bits depending on the system's bitness), and the type remains the same accross all computations.

+When explicitly using smaller bitwidths, intermediate results don't suffer from magnitude loss, since their bitwidth is promoted to ``intp``.

-There is also much less potential for annoyances with the type unification system as demonstrated above.
+There is also less potential for annoyances with the type unification system as demonstrated above.
 The user would have to force several different types to be faced with such an error.

 One potential cause for concern is the discrepancy with Numpy's scalar semantics; but at the same time this brings Numba scalar semantics closer